Strivin0311/dgm-learning/transformers/improved.md

 # Improved Transformers
-*Here's some resources about Improved Transformers*
+*Here're some resources about Improved Transformers*

 #### RWKV: Reinventing RNNs for the Transformer Era [`UNREAD`]